 Metropolitan Park Eco Tour

 Panama City has the only Rainforest in the world within the city limits of a metropolis.
 The Metropolitan National Park is around a 15-30 minute drive from anywhere in the city and you can hike up it's slopes to enjoy panoramic rainforest and city views. .
 Tour Operators offer guided nature tours of the park—you will need a professional guide to explain the tropical flora and fauna.

 At the Metropolitan Park - the Canopy Crane Tour: The Canopy Crane tour by Ancon Expeditions takes you up in a crane used by the scientists of the Smithsonian Institute to research the rainforest canopy and experience nature as close-up as it gets.
 A eco-experience plus spectacular views of the city, bay and Panama Canal.
 (Tel: +507-269-9415)

 Panamanian native handicrafts rival Mexico's in their beauty and creativity.
-Don't leave Panama without an authentic souvenir made by one of Panama's seven living Indian tribes.
-The most popular handicrafts are "molas," intricate reverse appliqué embroidery sewn by the woman of the Kuna Indian tribe.
+Leave Panama with an authentic handicraft made by one of Panama's seven living indigenous tribes.
+The most popular are "molas," intricate reverse appliqué embroidery sewn by the woman of the Kuna Indian tribe.
 Other handicrafts include the hand-woven baskets of the Embera Indians of the Darien jungle—similar to baskets woven by Navajo Indians—and tagua nut sculptures, which are tiny figures skillfully carved from the tropical tagua nut.